 Conclusion

-Like my approach to CI/CD deployment, this is open source and available for anyone to use and improve.
-The more we can standardize these patterns, the better our LLM integrations will become.
+Like my approach to building systems, this is open source and available for anyone to use and improve.
+The more we can standardise these patterns, the better our LLM integrations will become.